Dan Larson, Executive Director

-Jennifer Viña, Assistant Director- Marketing, Assessment, and Communications
+Jennifer Viña, Director of Marketing and Communications

 Oregon State University

-Corvallis, OR 97331
+Corvallis, OR 97333

 First-year students are required to live on campus their first academic year at OSU.
-It is easier for students to make friends and adjust to university life if they live on campus for a year or two.
+It is easier for students to make friends and adjust to university life if they live on campus for a year or more.
 Academic indicators have shown that students who live on campus typically do better academically and are more likely to continue their education.

-University Housing and Dining Services’ main goals are to help students succeed academically, become active citizens of their communities, and to enrich and enjoy their university experience.
-Through the Department of University Housing and Dining Services, students can make arrangements for meals and accommodations, consult with residential education staff, bring suggestions for improvements, and receive assistance on their concerns and interests.
-Emphasis is upon helping students achieve academic success and providing comfortable, safe, reasonably priced living accommodations and programs.
+UHDS’s main goals are to help students succeed academically, become active citizens of their communities, and to enrich and enjoy their university experience.
+Through UHDS, students can make arrangements for meals and accommodations, consult with residential education staff, bring suggestions for improvements, and seek counsel on university resources available to them.
+UHDS’s vision is to engage students, enrich their lives and help them thrive.

-Residence Hall and Cooperative Reservations
+Residence Hall Application

 Residence Hall Rates